 The reason chequing and savings accounts are great isn’t the interest you earn.
 The interest rates on those accounts are typically terrible.
 The advantage is that you can get that money whenever you want it.
 (And you can also write cheques and pay for things without carrying around buckets of cash.)

 As long as not everyone tries to get their money out at the same time, it all works out.
 But remember – not all the money on a bank’s balance sheet is actually at the bank.
 So in the event that customers suddenly try to withdraw more money than the bank has on hand, there can be problems.
 That’s called a bank run and it can result in a bank going belly-up (the financial term for that is: insolvency).

 First of all, it’s extremely unlikely that a Canadian bank would become insolvent.
 They’re closely regulated to make sure they have enough money on hand and that their balance sheets are healthy.
 But in the event that it happened, the Canadian created the Canada Deposit Insurance Corporation (CDIC) to provide insurance.
 Canadian bank accounts are generally eligible for insurance up to $100,000 at each member institution for each category.

 Since Wealthsimple is not a bank, we don’t lend your money out for mortgages.
-Although Wealthsimple is not a bank, we are regulated by several oversight authorities such as the Investment Industry Regulatory Organization of Canada (IIROC) and have robust risk management practices to safeguard our clients’ money.
+Although Wealthsimple is not a bank, we are regulated by several oversight authorities such as the Canadian Investment Regulatory Organization (CIRO) and have robust risk management practices to safeguard our clients’ money.
 And in order to provide CDIC insurance, we keep deposits in partner banks that are CDIC-insured, so they are protected if the partner bank becomes insolvent.
 Wealthsimple acts as a deposit broker and holds clients’ cash in trust at CDIC member institutions.